Exams and Long Covid: What you need to know about supporting a child with Long Covid through exams.

 Access Arrangements

 Access Arrangements are pre-examination adjustments for candidates based on evidence of need and the child’s normal way of working.
-Some Access Arrangements are agreed by the school and others require approval from the Joint Council for Qualifications (JVQ).
+Some Access Arrangements are agreed by the school and others require approval from the Joint Council for Qualifications (JCQ).

 They are defined as: